We're here to help

 If you’ve noticed a huge surge in cyber-attacks recently, you wouldn’t be alone.
-One third of adults have seen hacking incidents increase in 2025.
+One third of adults in the UK have seen hacking incidents increase in 2025.

-Now, official data from the Cyber Breaches Survey estimates that online hacks occur in the UK at a rate of one per minute.
+Now, official data from the Cyber Breaches Survey estimates that online hacks occur at a rate of one per minute.

 And while there’s more public awareness around the importance of cyber-resilience and understanding how to protect your customers’ data online, some businesses may find themselves threatened more often than others.

-Including managed service providers (MSPs), 69% of which, according to one survey, are hit by cyber breaches multiple times a year.
+Including managed service providers (MSPs), over two-thirds (69%) of which are hit by cyber breaches multiple times a year, according to one survey.

 What are some well-known cyber-attacks on MSPs?

-Some recent high-profile attacks on MSPs have seen them and their clients subject to weeks of disruption...
+Some recent high-profile attacks on MSPs have seen both them and their clients subjected to weeks of business interruption...

 Earlier this year, hackers successfully targeted M&S’s online systems.
 They allegedly achieved this by breaching Tata Consultancy Services (TCS) – the MSP in charge of running the retail giant’s IT services.

-The attack saw M&S hit pause on its online sales and take an estimated £300m hit on its profit.
+The attack saw M&S hit pause on its online sales, taking an estimated £300m hit in profit.
 Customer data was also stolen – including phone numbers and addresses – threatening the well-known retail giant with reputational as well as financial damage.

 Months later, customer data belonging to another one of TCS’s clients, The Co-op, was stolen.
 While ransomware cybercriminals attempted to extort the company, deliveries were forcibly shut down, leading to empty shelves in Co-op’s supermarkets.